-Depositing members 90% of the RP-2014 Active Employee Mortality Table for males and 90% of the RP-2014 Active Employee Mortality Table for females, projected with 110% of the MP-2014 and non-depositing members

-Ultimate scale after 2014.

-Service retirees, beneficiaries

-130% of the RP-2014 Health Annuitant Mortality Table for males and 110% of the RP-2014 Healthy Annuitant the MP-2014 Ultimate scale after 2014.

-Mortality Table for females, both projected with 110% of

-Disabled retirees 130% of the RP-2014 Disabled Annuitant Mortality Table for males and 115% of the RP-2014 Disabled Annuitant Mortality Table for females, both projected with 110% of the MP-2014 Ultimate scale after 2014.
+, Depositing members 135% of Pub-2010 General Employees Amount-Weighted Mortality Table for males and 120% Pub-2010 General Employees Amount-Weighted Mortality Table for females, both projected with 100% of the MP-2021 Ultimate scale after 2010.
+Service retirees, beneficiaries and non-depositing members 135% of Pub-2010 General Retirees Amount-Weighted Mortality Table for males and 120% Pub-2010 General Retirees Amount-Weighted Mortality Table for females, both projected with 100% of the MP-2021 Ultimate scale after 2010.
+Disabled retirees 160% of Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for males and 125% Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for females, both projected with 100% of the MP-2021 Ultimate scale after 2010.

-The actuarial assumptions that determined the total pension liability as of December 31, 2019, were based on the results of an actuarial experience study for the period January 1, 2013 through December 31, 2016, except where required to be different by GASB 68.
+The actuarial assumptions that determined the total pension liability as of December 31, 2021, were based on the results of an actuarial experience study for the period January 1, 2017, through December 31, 2020, except where required to be different by GASB 68.
+The economic assumptions were reviewed at the March 2021 TCDRS Board of Trustees meeting and revised assumptions were adopted.
+These revisions included reductions in the investment return, wage growth, and maximum payroll growth assumptions.
+The assumptions are reviewed annually for continued compliance with the relevant actuarial standards of practice.

-The long-term expected rate of return on pension plan investments is 8.1%.
+The long-term expected rate of return on pension plan investments is 7.6%.
 The pension plan's policy regarding the allocation of invested assets is established and may be amended by the TCDRS Board of Trustees.

 The long-term expected rate of return on TCDRS is determined by adding inflation to expected long-term real returns and reflecting expected volatility and correlation.
-The capital market assumptions and information below are based on April 2020 information for a 10-year time horizon.
-The valuation assumption for long-term expected return is re-assessed at a minimum of every four years and is set based on a long-term time horizon; the most recent analysis was performed in 2017.
+The capital market assumptions and information below are based on January 2022 information for a 10-year time horizon.
+The valuation assumption for long-term expected return is re-assessed at a minimum of every four years and is set based on a long-term time horizon; the most recent analysis was performed in March 2021.